Temporal Contrastive Learning through implicit non-equilibrium memory: Training multi-synapse networks

 \section{Training multi-synapse networks}

-Here, we detail how we trained a neural network to classify MNIST digits using our proposed contrastive learning framework.
+Here, we describe in greater detail how we trained a neural network to classify MNIST digits using our proposed contrastive learning framework.
 We adapt code from Ref. \cite{scellier2017equilibrium}, originally used to classify MNIST digits using the Equilibrium Propagation algorithm.
 We train on a 10000-element subset of MNIST with all digits, with holdout test set of size 2000.
-The architecture of the network trained has 784 input nodes, 500 hidden nodes, and 10 output nodes.
+The architecture of the network trained has 784 input nodes, 500 hidden nodes, and 10 output nodes, each with a state $x$.
 Each layer is fully connected to the subsequent layer, with no intra-layer connections and no skip connections.

-Dynamics of the network during its free phase minimize the energy functional:
+Dynamics of the network during inference minimize the energy functional:

-Here, $u_i$ is the state variable of the $i$th neuron, $w_{ij}$ and $b_i$ are the weights of the network, nd $\rho$ is a non-linear activation function, in this case $\rho(s) = \text{clip}(s,0,1)$.
-During the clamped phase of the network, the network instead minimizes:
+where $b_i$ is the bias of node $i$, $w_{ij}$ is the weight of the synapse connecting nodes $i$ and $j$, and the indices $i, j$ run over the node indices of all layers (input, hidden, and output).
+Additionally, $\eta$ is a non-linear activation function, in this case $\eta(x) = \text{clip}(x,0,1)$.
+During the training of the network, the network instead minimizes:

-Here $d$ represents the desired value of the output node classification for a given MNIST digit image input, and $\beta$ is a clamping parameter.
+Here, $v^{\text{label}}_o$ is the one-hot encoding of the desired MNIST output class, and the $x_o$ are the states of the 10 neurons in the output layer. $\beta$ is a clamping parameter which varies in time as a sawtooth function.

-During both free and clamped phases, the goal is to minimize the energy $F$ with respect to the neuronal state variables $u$.
-In Ref. \cite{scellier2017equilibrium}, this relaxation was performed with a finite-difference scheme, with a step size of $.5$.
-Free phases were relaxed for 20 iterations, while clamped phases were relaxed for 4 iterations.
-A persistent particle trick was employed to keep track of the free phase values for $u$ for a given MNIST entry, to cut down on the amount of time needed to relax to the energy minimum when changing between MNIST entries.
+During both training and inference, the goal is to minimize the energy $F$ with respect to the neuronal state variables $x$.
+A persistent particle trick was employed to keep track of the free phase values for $x$ for a given MNIST entry, to cut down on the amount of time needed to relax to the energy minimum when changing between MNIST entries.
 Weights are initialized by the same Glorot-Bengio initialization\cite{glorot2010understanding} as in Ref. \cite{scellier2017equilibrium}, but divided by a factor of 2.
 See Ref. \cite{scellier2017equilibrium} Secs.
 5.1, 5.2 for further details.

 In the original implementation of Ref. \cite{scellier2017equilibrium}, updates to $w_{ij}$ and $b_i$ are proportional to the difference between the state variables in the free state and a single clamped state.
-Our goal is instead to subject the neural network to a sawtooth protocol (e.g. Eq. \ref{eqn:saw}) with a fast upswing from free to clamped states, and a slow relaxation back to free.
+Our goal is instead to subject the neural network to a time-varying sawtooth protocol $\beta(t)$ (e.g. Eq. \ref{eqn:saw}) with a fast upswing from free to clamped states, and a slow relaxation back to free.